paypal/paypal-android/README.md

 To create an access token, follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to obtain a client id and client secret from the PayPal Developer portal.

-Then, make the following http request from your server using Basic authentication:
+Then, make the following HTTP request from your server using Basic authentication:

 ```bash
 curl --location --request POST 'https://api.paypal.com/v1/oauth2/token' \